 When we use eye contact, we naturally give ourselves a break every so often.
 The general rule for this is 70% of the time you are listening to someone else talk you use eye contact, and 50% of the time you are speaking, you use eye contact.
 We usually follow this rule naturally in most conversations.

-So, what does it mean when a man is giving you eye contact that seems a bit longer than usual?
-This is an indicator of interest.
+This is an indicator of interest, a sign of attraction.
 He is trying to tell you with his eyes that he likes what he sees.
 He probably wants the conversation to go somewhere, whether that’s a future relationship or the bedroom is another question.

 A gaze is a series of looks that tell someone you’re interested from across the room or during a conversation.
 When a guy gazes at you for a long time, this means he can’t take his eyes off of you.
 The main thing a gaze will display is an intense attraction.